Current Research

 CAREhub is a group for students and staff, researchers and practitioners interested in the wellbeing of care-experienced young people.

-Children, adolescents and animals research group (caar) is part of the Centre of Applied Developmental Psychology in the School of Health in Social Science.
+Children, adolescents and animals research group (caar) is part of the Child and Adolescent Mental Health Research (CAMHR) Centre in the School of Health in Social Science.

 CONNECT is a study that uses digital technology to determine whether a decline in a person’s mental health can be detected in advance through digital technology.